Pop Culture Madness!

 • Sports: Serena and Venus Williams said they could beat any man ranked 200 or higher in a game of tennis.
 Karsten Braasch, ranked 203, accepted the challenge and easily beat them, 6-1, 6-2.

-• The Research Paper: In 1996 and 1997, Emily Rosa, 9, tested 21 therapeutic touch practitioners whether their claims to detect "human energy fields" were true.
-Finding they were right only 44% of the time, she published the results on 1998, becoming the youngest person ever to have a research paper published.
+• The Research Paper: In 1996 and 1997, Emily Rosa, 9, tested 21 therapeutic touch practitioners to determine whether their claims to detect “human energy fields” were true.
+Finding they were right only 44% of the time, she published the results in 1998, becoming the youngest person ever to publish a research paper.

 World Series Champions